 - Do you have large items like dirt bikes, surfboards, or mountain bikes that you need to haul?
 Some camper van layouts include storage space for such items inside the van, or you can look at options for hitching them on.

 When planning your layout, make sure to even out your van’s weight distribution.
 This means you’ll want to avoid putting the heavy items (batteries, water tanks, etc.) all on one side.
 In our camper van, we installed the water tank on the driver’s side and the batteries on the passenger’s side to help keep weight evenly distributed.

 You’ll also want to think about distributing weight in the right places for traction.
 For example, if you have a rear wheel drive van, placing the heaviest items near the rear wheels will help increase traction.

 Making Sure Everything Has Multiple Functions

-When you live in such a small space, it’s a good idea to include multi-function items wherever possible.
-For example, our kitchenette is not just a kitchenette – it’s also a structural support for our pull-out queen-sized bed frame.
+When you live in a small space like a camper van, it’s a good idea to include multi-function items wherever possible.
+For example, having a kitchenette that’s also a structural support for a pull-out queen-sized bed frame.
 Or having a passenger seat that swivels, which makes it functional for hang out seating and really opens up the tiny space in a van.

-Designing your layout with an eye towards multiple uses for everything will help you include all the functionality you need while still creating a comfortable and inviting space.
+Designing your van build layout with an eye towards multiple uses for everything will help you include all the functionality you need while still creating a comfortable and inviting space.

 Examples of Common Campervan Layouts